Hiking Time Calculator

 |---|---|

-| Rest breaks (minutes per hour) | Adds break time to the moving time to give a total elapsed time |
+| Rest breaks (minutes per hour) | Adds break time on top of moving time — minutes of rest per hour hiking, not clock time |

 Reading the result